canng/RSASE_cnnTropiTrees/README.md

 ## Instruction ##
 Before running the scripts, you need to:
-1. Instal Python at least version 3.10.
+1. Install Python at least version 3.10
-2. Create virtual environment.
+2. Create virtual environment
 3. Install the required package in the `requirements.txt` using `pip`.

 ## Guide to the Scripts ##